xcudder/ESX-PaletoElectricianJob/README.md

 # ESX-PaletoWorks
-Basic local jobs for ESX.
+Basic local paletp jobs and a paleto used car lot for ESX.
+Just trying to give the top of the map some love.

-Requires esx_skin (and possibly the skinchanger) esx_jobs and rc_notify, which I'll replace for a normal notification soon enough.
+Requires esx_skin (and possibly the skinchanger?) esx_jobs and rc_notify, which I'll replace for a normal notification soon enough.

 Thanks to ESX-CityWorks and RC-Mining Job, which were the scripts I looked into to learn the ropes.